InteractiveComputerGraphics/PositionBasedDynamics/README.md

 The PositionBasedDynamics library allows the position-based handling of many types of constraints in a physically-based simulation.
 The library uses [CMake](http://www.cmake.org/), [Eigen](http://eigen.tuxfamily.org/) and [AntTweakBar](http://anttweakbar.sourceforge.net/) (only for the demos).
 All external dependencies are included.

-The library was tested on Windows 7 and OpenSuse Linux 13.2.
+The library was tested on Windows 7, OpenSuse Linux 13.2, Mac OS X 10.10.5.
 However, it should also be possible to use it on Mac OS X systems.

 **Author**: [Jan Bender](http://www.interactive-graphics.de), **License**: MIT